So You Think You Can Dance (American TV series) season 12: Auditions

 Open auditions for season 12 were held in five cities beginning on January 24, 2015.
 Lythgoe, Abdul and Derulo were the three judges for all the auditions.

 In a change from previous years, the city auditions no longer had a "choreography round," where dancers whom the judges thought might not be able to handle someone else's choreography were taught a routine they then had to perform.

 Callbacks

 Callbacks were held in Las Vegas for season 12, a return to previous practice after season 11's were held in Los Angeles.
-A total of 219 dancers were given tickets at the five audition cities to the Las Vegas callbacks: 114 were selected for Team Stage, mentored by Travis Wall, and 105 were selected for Team Street, mentored by Stephen "tWitch" Boss.
-The first callback episode was scheduled for June 29, 2015, and the second callback episode, during which the Top 20 of 10 stage and 10 street dancers is revealed, aired on July 6, 2015.
+A total of 219 contestants were given tickets at the five audition cities to the Las Vegas callbacks: 114 were selected for Team Stage, mentored by Travis Wall, and 105 were selected for Team Street, mentored by Stephen "tWitch" Boss.
+The first callback episode was scheduled for June 29, 2015, and the second callback episode, during which the Top 20 of 10 stage contestants and 10 street contestants is revealed, aired on July 6, 2015.